 - A new Sort dialog box will pop up.
 In the Column field, select Sorting No. And in the Order field, select Smallest to Largest.

-- Finally, delete the extra column added in the first step to get the original dataset back.
+- Delete the extra column added in the first step to get the original dataset back.

 Steps:

-- First, select the row you want to move down.
+- Select the row you want to move down.

 - Move the mouse cursor to the edge of the boundary of your selection where it will transform into a Move Pointer.

-- Now, drag the row to your new position.
+- Hold down the left mouse button and drag the row to your new position.

 Read More: How to Move Rows in Excel Without Replacing